-ECE has a relatively large number of student-run organizations.
+ECE has many student-run organizations.
 ECE’s bright, energetic engineering students look for endeavors that have a purpose and are organized for outcomes, including service to their members, peers and academic department.
 They also enjoy the social and professional development opportunities that their organizations afford.
 New officers are elected each academic year.
 These leaders organize and implement annual events and create new activities and initiatives based on member interest.
 ECE’s student organizations have faculty advisors and are professionally advised by the Director of Alumni & Student Relations.